Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 - More for The New York Times: An interview with the great Ann Dowd on “The Handmaid’s Tale” (there’s also a mention of “The Leftovers”); a review/explainer of the fine true-crime series “The Staircase”; a review of the documentary series “The Fourth Estate,” which is about The New York Times; an interview with Keri Russell and Matthew Rhys about the series finale of “The Americans”; “Jane the Virgin” showrunner Jennie Snyder Urman makes it official that Season Five is the final season and talks about why that is and what she’s thinking as she and the team head into the endgame of this wonderful show.

-- I moderated a few panels at the delightful ATX TV Festival in Austin, Texas (you should go, let’s all go next year).
+- I moderated a few panels at the delightful ATX TV Festival in Austin, Texas (you should go, let’s all go this year).
 Here are links to videos of the full panels for “One Day at a Time,” “Wynonna Earp,” and a panel on interacting with fandoms from several smart TV executives and creators.
 I was in the audience for this excellent and informative panel on the dynamics of TV writers rooms, again with several smart writer/producers.

 - I guested on the Tom and Lorenzo podcast, check it out here, here and here.
 I love Tom and Lorenzo so much and we had a blast talking pop culture, film, TV and Me Too.
 Tom’s baked goods were amazing.

 - More podcastery!
 I guested on the Extra Hot Great podcast, where we talked about The Fourth Estate and other shows we’re interested in.
-I nominate an episode of “One Day at a Time” for the TV canon and I definitely did not tear up during that segment.
+I nominated an episode of “One Day at a Time” for the TV canon and I definitely did not tear up during that segment.
 Addendum: “One Day at a Time” is fabulous.
 Addendum 2: In a 2016 appearance on Extra Hot Great, I participated in a Star Trek TV fantasy draft and nominated a great episode of “Star Trek: Deep Space Nine” for the TV canon.
 This is when I peaked, folks.

 - For TVGuide.com: My semi-serious, semi-goofing around look at the similarities between “Westworld” and “Game of Thrones.”